 For waiver participants enrolled in a contracted D-SNP, the D-SNP will review and either approve or deny all IDGS requests submitted by PDS participants and their care teams through standardized benefit determination and authorization processes.
 DHCF will review and monitor the D-SNPs' policies and procedures for, and utilization of, IDGS in accordance with its oversight obligations for the EPD Waiver program.

-Specify whether the service may be provided by (check each that applies):
+Service Delivery Method (check each that applies):